DungKHoang/Generate-ansible-playbook-from-powershell/README.md

     * Uplink Sets
     * Enclosure Groups
     * Enclosures
-    * Server Profile Templates with local storage connections and network connections
+    * Server Profile Templates with local storage connections and network connections - OS deploy plan and OS Deployment settings
     * Server Profiles with local storage connections and network connections
+    * OS Deployment Server

 * OV settings - the playbooks are used to configure OV settings including
     * Time and locale and NTP servers